Lester & Montgomery Project

 Towne's goal is to get the available parking to the building and zoning code requirements, which will require one parking space per residential unit and 10 parking spaces for the commercial space for a total of 93 spaces needed.
 The plan is currently showing 78 parking spaces.

-Will you work closely with DOTE for traffic and pedestrian safety (including PRM)?
+Will you work closely with Department of Transportation & Engineering (DOTE) for traffic and pedestrian safety (including PRM)?

-How will this project impact Pleasant Ridge Chili?
+How will this project impact Pleasant Ridge Chili (PRC)?

 Towne Properties have been communicating with the owners of Pleasant Ridge Chili and hope the new development will have a very positive impact on their business.

-Is the 3 to 5 stories set in stone?
+Is the 3 to 5 story design set in stone?

 We are confident the new development will add vibrancy and options to the Pleasant Ridge business district and believe the style and feel of the development is very appropriate for the area.